-Marble fragment, with carved decoration on one side, comprised of oval shapes, possibly representing 'egg and dart' moulding.
-Opposite face flat and undecorated, edges non-uniform.
+Marble fragment, triangular in shape and of cream colour.
+Carved decoration on one side, comprised of two oval shapes, possibly representing 'egg and dart' moulding, set beneath a incised line.
+The opposite face is flat and undecorated, the edges are non-uniform.
 Possibly once part of the upper decorative elements from an Ionic column at the top of the column shaft.

 64 BCE-198 CE